esther730/Facial-recognition-of-20-MISS-KOREAN/README.md

 ### Conclusion

 1. With centering or substract by the mean will make the face become blur
-2. with centering, both the proportion of variation and standard deviation decrease.
+2. With centering, both the proportion of variation and standard deviation decrease.